 Mental health problems caused by bed bugs are stress, anxiety, insomnia, and even depression.
 There are even cases of social isolation.

 Social isolation is also common for those who are victimized by bed bugs.
-Friends of people with bed bug infestation try to avoid them or avoid going to their house for fear of getting the bed bugs themselves.
+Friends of people with bed bug infestation try to avoid them or avoid going to their house for fear of getting bed bugs themselves.
 And this fear is not unfounded.
-Bed bugs are very good hitchhikers, They can latch onto luggage, bags, clothes, and furniture.
+Bed bugs are very good hitchhikers.
+They can latch onto luggage, bags, clothes, and furniture.

 To know if you have bed bugs, you should look for these signs:

-- Physically look for the bed bugs in your bedroom.
+- Physically look for bed bugs in your bedroom.
 They could be on your mattress, on the headboard, at the seams of the mattress, in box springs, and in the cracks on the headframe.
 If your room or the house is heavily infested, you may find them on the couch, on the chairs, between the cushions, in the folds of the curtains, in electrical appliances, and under loose wallpaper.
 They can also fit into very small cracks on the wall.